Case Studies

 At this Argentine software cooperative, a designer at step six earns exactly what a developer at step six earns — and every four months the whole team decides who moves up.

-- A fair salary scale process across all positions
+- Fair salary scale for all

-- Discussions organized to lead to clear outcomes
+- Discussions leading to clear outcomes

 Six people read a book about reinventing organizations — and then convinced a 60-year-old company to tear up its hierarchy.

-- Almost all company decisions proposed, debated, and documented in one place
+- All decisions proposed, debated, documented

-- Decision-making tools aligned with self-organization flowcharts
+- Tools aligned with self-organization

-- Every employee with a voice regardless of seniority
+- Every employee voice heard equally

 When a software company put salary transparency to an anonymous vote, the CEO had reservations — but the team was unanimous, and it exposed a pay gap they could finally fix.

-- Customers and stakeholders brought into the design process
+- Stakeholders in the design process

-- Remote and flexible-hours discussions moved to clear outcomes
+- Remote discussions reaching clear outcomes

 A co-living hotel in San Francisco's Haight-Ashbury uses collaborative decision-making to run a dynamic community of residents, guests, and neighbors.

-- Inclusive community decisions without weekly meetings
+- Community decisions without meetings

-- A living archive of every voice in every decision
+- Living archive of every decision

-- Surfaced tensions and aligned incentives
+- Surfaced tensions, aligned incentives